wp-plugins/umbrella-antivirus-hack-protection/readme.txt

 * Hide version numbers in your front-end source code for WordPress-core and all of your plugins.
 * Completely turn off trackbacks & pingbacks to your site.
 * Scan WordPress for unknown files and file modifications by comparing md5 strings.
+* Disable Themes & Plugins-editor.
+* CloudFlare Support

 = Planned features =
-* "Hjälp till att förbättra kvaliten genom att skicka anonyma data och användningsstatistik"
-* Scan WordPress folders and help user with permission issues.
+* Scan files and folders for permission issues.
-* Get notified by email when a new vulnerability is found.
+* Umbrella Network: Mange all of your sites from one place.
+* In-app feedback and live chat support.
+* More CloudFlare options trough CloudFlare API.

 == Installation ==

 1. Upload the entire `umbrella-antivirus-hack-protection` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

-You will find 'Umbrella' menu in your WordPress admin panel.
+You will find the 'Site Protection' tab in your WordPress admin panel.

 == Screenshots ==

-1. Dashboard
+1. screenshot-1.png
-2. Scan WordPress for unknown files and file modifications by comparing md5 strings.
-3. Vulnerabilities scanner for themes and plugins.
+2. screenshot-2.png
+3. screenshot-3.png
+4. screenshot-4.png

 == Changelog ==

+= 1.4 =
+*Release Date - 18 April, 2015*

+* New layout for option pages.
+* Plugin changed name to Umbrella Site Protection and authors updated.
+* File scanner changed name to core scanner and is now much faster than before.
+* New features: Disable Themes & Plugins-editor.
+* More patterns added to the Filter Request module for better security..
+* It's now possible to ignore trustable files in core scanner.
+* Included Really Simple Captcha plugin as library.
+* Show visitors ip address in log messages.
+* Admin Notices on new log entries.

 = 1.3 =
 *Release Date - 15 March, 2015*